New York City street lined with green trees, parked cars, moving traffic, and pedestrians walking along the sidewalk.

 The NYC Department of Buildings shut down a construction site in Upper Manhattan after a fatal construction accident Thursday, July 12.
 A 28-year-old male worker was struck in the head by a piece of scaffolding.
 A piece of scaffolding came loose and fell 12 stories before fatally striking the man.
 He was rushed to St. Luke’s Hospital, where he was pronounced dead.

-The Department of Buildings issued a violation and a full stop-work order for the site.
+The Department of Buildings issued a violation and a complete stop-work order for the site.
 They are currently investigating the circumstances of the accident.

 June 19, 2018 – Security Guard Killed, Construction Worker Injured In Manhattan